Famous/famous/CONTRIBUTING.md

 If you think you've encountered a bug, do the following:

-1. Make sure you are working with the latest version of the Famo.us `master` branch.
+1. Make sure you are working with the latest version of the Famo.us `develop` branch.
 2. Browse through the [issues](#issues) to check if anyone else has already reported.
 If someone has, feel free to add more information to that issue to help us solve it.